Lana Del Rey explains why she rarely performs on TV

 During a new interview with The Hollywood Reporter, the singer-songwriter was asked why she has only sung on a television show once since 2012, when she appeared on Saturday Night Live and David Letterman.

-Del Rey played two songs – ‘Video Games’ and ‘Blue Jeans’ – on that episode of SNL.
-But her performance was widely criticised at the time, with Hollywood actor Juliette Lewis accusing the artist of “pretending to sing”.
+Del Rey played two songs – ‘Video Games’ and ‘Blue Jeans’ – on that episode of SNL, but the performance was widely criticised.
+At the time, Hollywood actor Juliette Lewis accused the artist of “pretending to sing”.

 “I think I’ve done two [TV performances]?
 Maybe that’s something else I’ll grow into more, like touring,” Del Rey told THR.
 “And don’t get me wrong.
 I toured for nine years of my life.
 It was nonstop.
 It was tough.